dxw/playbook/playbook.md

 * You cannot see any code that could give rise to a security vulnerability
 * The story has been implemented clearly and maintainably
-* The code contains comments where appropriate
+* The code contains well-written commits that help us to understand the changes
 * The code follows [code style guides](#code-style)

 It is not important that a story be implemented exactly how you would have done it.
 Only that it meets the criteria above.
 If you find problems, you should give feedback to the developer who implemented the story, not fix things yourself.
 It's also important that code reviews have a constructive, amicable tone.
 To this end, we bear in mind the [Thoughtbot code review guide](https://github.com/thoughtbot/guides/tree/master/code-review), which contains good rules for keeping things positive and useful.